 Key Additions: Mario Chalmers, James Jones, Jamaal Magloire (potentially), Shaun Livingston

 1. What significant moves were made during the offseason?

 No move was larger than taking Big Time Beasley with the #2 overall pick.
 But outside of the draft, I think the Heat will be happy with bringing one of its hometown boys back to the Sunshine state.
 James Jones, formerly of the U, has outperformed since entering the league and Miami hopes that he continues to be a solid role-player.
 Only problem is that he will be out three months with a ruptured tendon in his right wrist.
-David Padgett out of Louisville was an interesting free-agent addition.
+David Padgett out of Louisville, while not a high NBA pick, was an interesting free-agent addition.
 I always thought that he was a solid PF in college, and should be able to pick up some important minutes since another newcomer, Jamal Magloire could be missing some time.
 Magloire has a broken left hand, which could leave him on the bench for at least eight weeks.
 What the hell is up with the Heat?
 Do they like picking up players with hand problems?
 Next addition will be Peewee Herman.

 2. What are the team’s biggest strengths?

 You cannot mention Miami Heat and strength in the same sentence without putting Dwyane Wade’s name somewhere in there.
 The man is the Miami Heat.
 He was not healthy last year, and you saw their final record.
 The team will live and die according to how well Wade plays and if he remains healthy.
 The Matrix (Shawn Marion) will undoubtedly be a main ingredient.
 He is going into his ninth year and needs to play with some passion and youthfulness.
 Cook and Chalmers with Wade and Marion should create a solid backcourt…but then, there’s the…